Integrated Policy Roadmap for Sustainable Media Ecosystem

 1.3 The 2019 Peak and Subsequent Decline

-6 consecutive years of decline since 2019 peak
+Six consecutive years of decline since the 2019 peak.

-This indicates a fundamental weakening of the industry's ability to attract external funding.
-Without policy intervention, this downward trajectory will accelerate.
+The industry's capacity to attract external funding has weakened steadily.
+Without policy intervention, this trajectory is likely to accelerate.

 Part II: Root Causes of Collapse